-The loss of biodiversity continues, as illustrated by the fact that the nations of the world have individually and collectively failed to meet the 2010 biodiversity target.
-The 10th Conference of the Parties to the CBD met in Nagoya, Japan in October and adopted a "post-2010" Strategic Plan of the Convention for the period 2011-2020.
-The plan includes a 2050 biodiversity vision as well as a 2020 biodiversity target and sub-targets.
-"Aichi Targets" from CBD COP10, as well as the EU Biodiversity Strategy for the coming decade, set ambitious restoration goal for biodiversity, which must include fungi not least because of their important role in ecosystem services on which humans and other species depend.
-Recently the European Environmental Agency (EEA) emphasized the need for individual Europeans to become engaged in halting the loss of biodiversity.
+In June 2010 the CBD Secretariat released the third Global Biodiversity Outlook.
+The report shows that the nations of the world have individually and collectively failed to meet the 2010 biodiversity target.
+Over the last decade the main global drivers of biodiversity loss24 have tended to intensify.
+After the failure to meet the 2010 biodiversity target, the 10th Conference of the Parties to the CBD met in Japan and adopted a "post-2010" Strategic Plan of the Convention for the period 2011-2020, which includes ambitious restoration goals for biodiversity.
+Recently the European Environmental Agency (EEA) emphasized the need for individual Europeans to become engaged in halting the loss of biodiversity25.
 Communities and individuals must act if nations are to succeed in meeting the 2020 deadline and sub-targets.